Traditional Chinese medicine

 Traditional Chinese medicine (TCM) is an alternative medical practice drawn from traditional medicine in China.
-It has been described as "fraught with pseudoscience", with the majority of its treatments having no logical mechanism of action.
+A large share of its claims are pseudoscientific, with the majority of treatments having no robust evidence of effectiveness or logical mechanism of action.
+Some TCM ingredients are known to be toxic and cause disease, including cancer.

-Medicine in traditional China encompassed a range of sometimes competing health and healing practices, folk beliefs, literati theory and Confucian philosophy, herbal remedies, food, diet, exercise, medical specializations, and schools of thought.
+Medicine in traditional China encompassed a range of sometimes competing health and healing practices, folk beliefs, literati theory, Taoist and Confucian philosophy, herbal remedies, food, diet, exercise, medical specializations, and schools of thought.
+TCM as it exists today has been described as a largely 20th century invention.
 In the early twentieth century, Chinese cultural and political modernizers worked to eliminate traditional practices as backward and unscientific.
-Traditional practitioners then selected elements of philosophy and practice and organized them into what they called "Chinese medicine" (Zhongyi).
-In the 1950s, the Chinese government sponsored the integration of Chinese and Western medicine, and in the Great Proletarian Cultural Revolution of the 1960s, promoted Chinese medicine as inexpensive and popular.
+Traditional practitioners then selected elements of philosophy and practice and organized them into what they called "Chinese medicine".
+In the 1950s, the Chinese government sought to revive traditional medicine (including legalizing previously banned practices) and sponsored the integration of TCM and Western medicine, and in the Cultural Revolution of the 1960s, promoted TCM as inexpensive and popular.
+The creation of modern TCM was largely spearheaded by Mao Zedong, despite the fact that, according to The Private Life of Chairman Mao, he did not believe in its effectiveness.
 After the opening of relations between the United States and China after 1972, there was great interest in the West for what is now called traditional Chinese medicine (TCM).